-U.S. Creates Multiple Border Barriers Against Migrants
+ICE Deporting Illegal Migrants to Home Countries — from Guatemala

 U.S. officials are also flying Central American migrants all the way back to their home countries once they lose their asylum claims under new fast-track legal procedures.
 This tactic makes it difficult for migrants to sneak back across the border.

-On January 16, for example, “the United State[s] deported 270 Guatemalans on three ICEair flights from Brownsville, Texas, Mesa, Arizona, and Alexandria, Louisiana,” said a tweet from Abbott.
+On January 16, for example, “the United State[s] deported 270 Guatemalans on three ICE air flights from Brownsville, Texas, Mesa, Arizona, and Alexandria, Louisiana,” said a tweet from Abbott.

 Border agents are also reducing the percentage of migrants who are allowed to ask for asylum after declaring a “credible fear ” of being sent home, according to the Washington Times: